Step-by-Step Process for Selecting An EMI Filter

 Once the conducted emission test data is collected, compare it to the insertion loss graphs provided by the filter manufacturer.
 Look at the failure margin at each failed frequency and determine if the filter provides enough attenuation to push the noise amplitude below the limit line.
 For instance, if the conducted emission test failed by 25dB at 500kHz, the attenuation/insertion loss provided by the EMI filter at 500kHz must be 30dB or more.
 This will provide about 5dB of safety margin.

-The filter must be rested with the equipment to ensure compliance for conducted emissions.
+The filter must be rested with the equipment to ensure compliance with conducted emissions.
 The radiated emissions test must also be run to uncover any areas where filter placement might help.

 4. Filter Insertion Loss Data v/s Actual Performance

-Finally, one key thing to consider when reviewing the EMI filter insertion loss data is that the filter behavior will not precisely match with that provided in the datasheet.
-Manufacturers typically measure filter’s insertion loss in a standard 50ohm input/50ohm output impedance set up.
-However, in real-world applications, the system impedance can be different and a lot more complex.
+Finally, one key thing to consider when reviewing the EMI filter insertion loss data is that the filter behavior will not precisely match that provided in the datasheet.
+Manufacturers typically measure the filter’s insertion loss in a standard 50ohm input/50ohm output impedance setup.
+However, the system impedance can be different and much more complex in real-world applications.
 This can alter the actual performance of the filter.
 For this reason, it is essential to test the filter with the equipment to verify compliance.
-Run a test that, at a minimum, look at the failure frequencies identified during the initial scan and see if the addition of the filter provides enough attenuation to pass the test.
+Run a test that, at a minimum, looks at the failure frequencies identified during the initial scan and see if adding the filter provides enough attenuation to pass the test.

 5. What to do If You Lack an Insertion Loss Graph